uikit/uikit-site/docs/pages/dropdown.md

 <p class="uk-text-lead">Defines different styles for a toggleable dropdown.</p>

 The Dropdown component is aim-aware.
 This means the dropdown stays open as long as the mouse pointer moves towards the dropdown.
-An additional delay ensures that the dropdown stays open even if the mouse pointer shortly moves in another direction.
+An additional delay ensures that the dropdown stays open even if the mouse pointer moves in another direction.
 A dropdown closes immediately if another menu item is hovered.

 ## Usage